“Two seconds is too long.”

 Legal Tip:

 Many cities and towns also have swimming pool barrier requirements.
 These requirements vary from place to place, and may be more stringent than state law.
-Every pool owner is advised to check his local pool barrier ordinance to ensure compliance.
+Every pool owner is advised to check his or her local pool barrier ordinance to ensure compliance.

 The above article is an excerpt from Arizona Laws 101: A Handbook for Non-Lawyers, 2nd Edition (Fenestra Books, 2012), by Donald A. Loose, republished with the author’s permission.